MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/mtp/microsoft-secure-score-whats-new.md

 ## <a name="october-2020"></a>Outubro de 2020

-### <a name="remove-improvement-action-related-to-microsoft-defender-advanced-threat-protection"></a>Remover ação de melhoria relacionada à proteção avançada contra ameaças do Microsoft defender
+### <a name="remove-improvement-action-related-to-microsoft-defender-for-endpoint"></a>Remover ação de melhoria relacionada ao Microsoft defender para ponto de extremidade

 - Definir a verificação de conteúdo da Web do aplicativo Windows Store SmartScreen do Microsoft defender